ingritTheGrit/ingritTheGrit/README.md

 - 👋 Hi, I’m @ingritTheGrit
-- 👀 I’m interested in ... silly tiktoks and gorfield
+- 👀 I’m interested in ... programming
-- 🌱 I’m currently learning ... evil deeds and also programming
+- 🌱 I’m currently learning ... programming
-- 💞️ I’m looking to collaborate on ... trechory
+- 💞️ I’m looking to collaborate on ... programming
-- 📫 How to reach me ... don't
+- 📫 How to reach me ... do not
 - 😄 Pronouns: ... she
 - ⚡ Fun fact: ...
 IM AWESOME